|

 adjustment gear inside the wick movement area the wick tended

 to hang up during insertion.
-The model B burner was designed
+The model A burner tooling was shipped to the

-The model A tooling became the UK model 14 (Super Aladdin)
+The slightly modified model A tooling became the UK model 14 (Super Aladdin) burner

 that was used through 1953.
 This burner was also sold into